co-cart/co-cart/readme.txt

 * Introduced new filter `cocart_add_item_query_parameters` to allow developers to extend the query parameters for adding an item.
 * Introduced new filter `cocart_add_items_query_parameters` to allow developers to extend the query parameters for adding items.
 * Introduced new filter `cocart_cart_query_parameters` to allow developers to extend the query parameters for getting the cart.
+* Introduced new filter `cocart_cart_item_restored_title` to allow developers to change the title of the product restored for the notice.
+* Introduced new filter `cocart_cart_item_restored_message` to allow developers to change the message of the restored item notice.

 [View the full changelog here](https://github.com/co-cart/co-cart/blob/master/CHANGELOG.md).